mantczakaus/ont_amplicon/README.md

 ## To do :
 Add an image depicting the current flow of the pipeline
 Finish output section
+Update the help me section in the main.nf file
+Incorporate yml file with all default pipeline parameters

 Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, report in report that no clusters were generated.

 Add additional flags (basecalling model, contamination flag, % long reads)
 Force specification of COI database if COI gene specified